brendafrancis/sovrin-client/getting-started.md

 Invitation status: not verified, target verification key unknown
 ```

 Invitations are signed by the target.
-We have a signature, but we don’t yet know Faber College’s verification key, so the signature can’t be proved authentic.We might have an invitation from someone masquerading as Faber College.
+We have a signature, but we don’t yet know Faber College’s verification key, so the signature can’t be proved authentic.
+We might have an invitation from someone masquerading as Faber College.
 We’ll resolve that uncertainty when we sync.
 ```
 Last synced: < this link has not yet been synchronized >
 ```
 A link stores when it was last synchronized with the Sovrin network, so we can tell how stale some of the information might be.
-Ultimately, values will be proved current when a transaction is committed to the ledger, so staleness isn’t dangerous--but it makes Sovrin more efficient when identity owners work with up-to-date data.
+Ultimately, values will be proved current when a transaction is committed to the ledger, so staleness isn’t dangerous — but it makes Sovrin more efficient when identity owners work with up-to-date data.

 ## Accept the Invitation